ElectrifyPro/cas-rs/README.md

 # Code examples

 `cas-rs` utilizes a custom scripting language called "CalcScript" to enable interaction with all of its features.
-CalcScript is a mostly imperative, expression-oriented language, and attempts to keep syntax and visual noise minimal, while still readable.
+CalcScript is a compiled, mostly imperative, expression-oriented language, and attempts to keep syntax and visual noise minimal, while still readable.
 See the [`examples/`](examples) directory for examples of basic programs written in CalcScript.

-Below are some code examples of CalcScript in action:
+# CalcScript features

 ## Expression-oriented